Do you still want to be teaching at 67 or 68?

 Then I thought about what I would tell my clients, who are struggling with motivation:

 “Focus on the view from the top of the mountain!”

-I encourage them to think about what they REALLY want out of life and out of their money and ask them to think about what their 10/10 life would look like.
+I encourage them to think about what they REALLY want out of life and ask them to think about what their 10/10 life would look like.

 If you apply this to your situation and focus only on this view, you will then be PULLED towards your destination.
-This is so much more powerful than standing at the bottom of the mountain looking up at the huge climb that is ahead of you and feeling that it is just too hard a journey.
-By focusing on the view from the top you will be so motivated and excited about what is ahead of you that you can easily make the steps that are required to get you to the top.
+This is so much more powerful than standing at the bottom of the mountain looking up at the huge climb that is ahead of you and feeling that the journey is too hard.
+Focusing on the view from the top, will help you to be motivated and excited about what is ahead of you ,making it easier to take the required actions.

 What about you?
 Do you have the right mindset about retirement or do you just keep putting it to the back of your mind and hope that it will all work out in the end?